 - 13. The permittee shall evaluate glycol ethers and their compliance with the Department's Non-Criteria Pollutant Control Strategy annually.
 The permittee shall determine actual glycol ether rates (lbs/hr) derived from the latest information regarding glycol ether containing product usage.
-Dispersion modeling shall be used to demonstrate that there are no off-site impacts greater than $1/100^{th}$ of any specific glycol ether's threshold limit value.
+Dispersion modeling shall be used to demonstrate that there are no off-site impacts greater than 1/100th of any specific glycol ether's threshold limit value.
 This analysis shall be updated annually by June 30th.
 [Reg.18.1004 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311] - 14.
-The permittee shall not operate each of the emergency engines (emergency generators SN-06 and SN-07, and emergency fire pumps SN-08 and SN-09) in excess of 500 total hours (emergency and non-emergency) per calendar year in order to demonstrate compliance with the annual emission rate limits.
+The permittee shall not operate each of the emergency engines (emergency fire pump SN-07 and emergency generators SN-08 and SN-09) in excess of 500 total hours (emergency and non-emergency) per calendar year in order to demonstrate compliance with the annual emission rate limits.
 Emergency operation in excess of these hours may be allowable but shall be reported and will be evaluated in accordance with Reg.19.602 and other applicable regulations.
 [Reg.19.705 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311] - 15.
-The permittee shall maintain monthly records to demonstrate compliance with Specific Condition #14.
+The permittee shall not operate the emergency fire pump [SN-06] in excess of 100 total hours (emergency and non-emergency) per calendar year in order to demonstrate compliance with the annual emission rate limits.
+Emergency operation in excess of these hours may be allowable but shall be reported and will be evaluated in accordance with Reg.19.602 and other applicable regulations.
+[Reg.19.705, Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311, and 40 C.F.R. § 70.6] - 16.
+The permittee shall maintain monthly records to demonstrate compliance with Specific Conditions #14 and #15.
 The permittee shall update these records by the fifteenth day of the month following the month to which the records pertain.
 The calendar year totals and each individual month's data shall be maintained on-site and made available to Department personnel upon request.
 [Reg.19.705 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
-Code Ann. § 8-4-304 and 8-4-311] - 16.
+Code Ann. § 8-4-304 and 8-4-311] - 17.
 The permittee shall not exceed a throughput of 1,500 gallons of gasoline per rolling 12-month period for source SN-10.
 [Reg.19.705 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
-Code Ann. § 8-4-304 and 8-4-311] - 17.
-The permittee shall maintain monthly records of the amount of gasoline received at SN-10 to demonstrate compliance with Specific Condition #16.
+Code Ann. § 8-4-304 and 8-4-311] - 18.
+The permittee shall maintain monthly records of the amount of gasoline received at SN-10 to demonstrate compliance with Specific Condition #17.
 The permittee shall update these records by the fifteenth day of the month following the month to which the records pertain.
 The twelve month rolling totals and each individual month's data shall be maintained on-site and made available to Department personnel upon request.
 [Reg.19.705 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311]